alan-turing-institute/REG-handbook/content/docs/onboarding/society_of_research_software_engineering.md

 which you're entitled to claim back as a REG member.

 You should claim it back quickly after payment.
-Use Certify to claim it back and don't select a project when making your claim.
+Use Certify to claim it back, and use the `R-RSE-001` project code when prompted.